krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 That this identity holds for *any* co-present subset over *any* finite observation window makes it a powerful constraint.
-It connects local behaviors of individual signals to a global, observable quantity.
+It connects local behaviors of individual signals to a global, observable quantity [^F-general-invariant].

+[^F-general-invariant]: As discussed in [*The Presence Invariant – a Measure-Theoretic Generalization*](./generalized_presence_invariant.html), the presence invariant admits a formal generalization: whenever two orthogonal measure spaces are involved, and accumulated presence mass resides in their product space, a similar invariant emerges.
+This reveals that the presence invariant is not a superficial constraint, but a deep structural property rooted in the measurability of systems of presence.

-As we’ll see, this constraint—linking contributions from parts of the system to measurable properties of the whole— are central to how the calculus enables reasoning about the dynamics of a system of presences.
+As we’ll see, this constraint—linking local contributions to global measurable structure—is central to how the calculus enables reasoning about the dynamics of a system of presences.

 ### An example